iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 Each worker node should have at least one 10/25 GbE NIC.

 ### Network Requirements
-To avoid contention for network bandwidth, a storage network is required for exclusive use by IOMesh, either by creating one or using an existing network.

-Additionally, consider the following:
+- Create a storage network dedicated to IOMesh.
+The ping latency of the IOMesh storage network should below 1 ms.
+- Plan the `dataCIDR` segment for IOMesh storage network.
+The IP of each worker node running IOMesh should be within that `dataCIDR` segment.
 - All worker nodes must be connected to the L2 layer network.
-- The ping latency of the IOMesh storage network is below 1 ms.